 Compress your data (e.g. use uint8 images, or JPEG-compressed images) before sending them through anything (network, ZMQ pipe, Python-TF copy etc.)

 When you’re sure that data is not a bottleneck (e.g. when the logs show that queue is almost full), you can investigate and optimize the model.

 A naive but effective way is to remove ops from your model to understand how much time they cost.

 GraphProfiler callback to benchmark the graph.
 It will

 dump runtime tracing information (to either TensorBoard or chrome) to help diagnose the issue.

 Remember to not use the first several iterations.

 This is literally saying TF ops are slow.
 Usually there isn’t much you can do, except to optimize the kernels.
 But there may be something cheap you can try:

-Visualize copies across devices in chrome.
+Visualize copies across devices in the profiler.
 It may help to change device placement to avoid some CPU-GPU copies.
 It may help to replace some CPU-only ops with equivalent GPU ops to avoid copies.

 Sometimes there are several mathematically equivalent ways of writing the same model with different ops and therefore different speed.